The Awakening Collective

 How Nonduality Is Understood Across Developmental Stages

-Stage Experience of Nonduality Typical Interpretation
+Stage Experience of Nonduality Interpretation

 Developmental Readiness for Awakening

 Awakening at the Construct-Aware stage tends to be far easier, quicker, and more stable than awakenings at earlier stages because of the nature of the self-structure.
-And it's easier to move into the Unitive Stage (or full enlightenment) without a lot of conceptual illusions getting in the way.

 A Note of Caution

-The growing effort to awaken people without considering their developmental readiness is likely to lead to the creation of more cults, unethical awakening communities, and suffering in the years to come.
-So just be careful.
+*The growing effort to awaken people without considering their developmental readiness is likely to lead to the creation of more cults, unethical awakening communities, and suffering in the years to come.

 'No-Self' Practices Across Developmental Stages